GuiDev-01/orion-jobs-ai/README.md

 ## 🤝 Contributing

-CareerCopilot aims to democratize job hunting with AI.
+OrionJobs AI aims to democratize job hunting with AI.
 Whether you're a developer, designer, or passionate about career technology - your contribution matters!

 ### Ways to Contribute
 - 🐛 **Report bugs** and suggest features